 Dander and other particles on your furry friend(s) can be major allergen aggravators.

 Renovating your home is an exciting experience, but paint, varnish, and some adhesives release harmful odors.
 They should only be completed when the home can be open and maximize ventilation.

 Some appliances like dryers and fireplaces can emit dangerous fumes if they are not properly used and/or maintained.

 Most HVAC systems do not do a great job of bringing fresh air into the home and circulating it, which can lead to a significant reduction in your indoor quality.
 Of course this is easy to remedy when the weather is nice – you need only open some windows.
 But in the cooler months, you must take extra steps.
 If you have them, utilize overhead fans, or you could look at options like whole-house ventilators.

 Air cleaners are commonly known as air purifiers.
 Credible sources like Consumer Reports make it easier to shop around for an air purifier that works for your budget and your home.
-It is necessary to remember to that is not one-size-fits-all when it comes to air purifiers.
+It is necessary to remember that it is not one-size-fits-all when it comes to air purifiers.
 You should purchase your device based on the types of pollutants in your home, how sensitive you and your family are to these pollutants, and lastly, the size of the room you are purifying.

 If you are concerned about the air your family is breathing, schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.